Your assumptions are your windows on the world. Scrub them off every once in a while, or the light won't come in. ― Isaac Asimov

 Look, the bottom line is this: there is simply no way to say which system is better or which one produces better dogs.
 Is NASCAR better than Formula One?
 Are cricketers better than baseball players, rugby players better than football players?
 About the only thing we can say is that they are all freakin awesome performers and athletes.

-And that is why I have concluded, after seeing a good number of dogs over here and over there, that any Pointer or setter that has reached the top level of competition in North American or European field trials can run circles around 99% of all the other dogs out there, just as any pro rugby or football player can run circles around all of us.
+And that is why I have concluded, after seeing a good number of dogs over here and over there, that any Pointer or setter that has reached the pinnacle of competition in North American or European field trials can run circles around 99% of all the other dogs out there, just as any pro rugby or football player can run circles around all of us weekend warriors.

-I've actually heard this line from people in a half-dozen countries and I must say that despite my best efforts, I've made very little progress convincing them that there are good dogs in other regions of the world.
-But the most important thing to remember in all this North America vs Euro dog thing is that no one in Europe expects anyone in North America to value their dogs, and vice versa.
+I've actually heard this line from people in a half-dozen countries and I must say that despite my best efforts, I've made very little progress convincing the folks that feel that way that there are good dogs in other regions of the world.
+But the most important thing to remember is that a pissing match between fans of North American dogs and fans of Euro dogs is completely pointless.
+No one in Europe expects anyone in North America to value their dogs, and vice versa.
 If you don't give a damn about the dogs over there it really doesn't matter.
-No one running dogs in the European championship is trying to market their dogs to quail hunters in Texas and no one running dogs at Ames does it in order to crack the Pointer and setter market in Italy.
+No one running dogs in the European championship is trying to market their dogs to quail hunters in Texas and no one running dogs at Ames is doing it in order to crack the Pointer and setter market in Italy.

 Fortunately, folks that look down on anything that isn't from their own neck of the woods are in the minority.
 The vast majority of field trialers and hunters I have met on both sides of the ocean are interested in hearing about good dogs, no matter where they are from.
-They know that a good dog is a good dog, and that is all that matters.
+They know that a good dog is a good dog, and they are confident enough in their own dogs to accept that others can also be confident in theirs.

 Enjoy my blog posts?
 Check out my book Pointing Dogs, Volume One: The Continentals